 Since 1991, he has been in private respiratory practice with the Peninsula Respiratory Group.

 Dr Barclay completed her university training through UNSW and St Vincent’s Hospital.
 She then attained fellowship in the Royal Australasian College of Physicians, specialising in Respiratory and Sleep medicine, with her training at Royal North Shore Hospital and Concord Hospital (2009).
 She has also completed a Masters of Public Health and Tropical Medicine through James Cook University.

-She has particular interests in tuberculosis , having spent time as a volunteer medical officer at Rumginae Hospital, Western Province, Papua New Guinea, and was appointed to the Manly Hospital Tuberculosis Service in 2013.
+She has particular interests in tuberculosis, having spent time as a volunteer medical officer at Rumginae Hospital, Western Province, Papua New Guinea, and was appointed to the Manly Hospital Tuberculosis Service in 2013.
+She now conducts TB services at Mona Vale Hospital and is a Visiting Medical Officer at the Northern Beaches Hospital.
 Her other interests include sleep medicine – including work as a visiting medical officer at Peninsula Sleep Clinic, and interstitial lung disease.

 Dr Linda Seeto

 Dr Seeto achieved her Bachelor degrees with Honours through the University of Qld, St Lucia with associated undergraduate clinical training at the Princess Alexandra, Royal Brisbane, Royal Womens, Royal Childrens and Mater Hospitals in Brisbane.

 Fellowship in the Royal Australasian College of Physicians was obtained in 2000 specializing in Respiratory and Sleep Medicine, after advanced training in Concord Repatriation General Hospital with secondment to Nepean Hospital, Penrith.